Why Get Involved?

 Acts 4:18-20 NIV

-So, and this is the scary part for non-believers, we live in this world, but are responsible to a higher authority.
+So, and this is the scary part for believers and non-believers alike, we live in this world, but are responsible to a higher authority.
 Let us carry our responsibility well and be the public ambassadors we are meant to be.